dmlc/xgboost/doc/python/callbacks.rst

 Callback Functions
 ##################

-This document gives a basic walkthrough of callback function used in XGBoost Python package.
+This document gives a basic walkthrough of :ref:`callback API <callback_api>` used in XGBoost Python package.
 In XGBoost 1.3, a new callback interface is designed for Python package, which provides the flexibility of designing various extension for training.
 Also, XGBoost has a number of pre-defined callbacks for supporting early stopping, checkpoints etc.

 Using builtin callbacks